Ronahî TV

-Ronahî TV is a Kurdish television channel focusing on Kurds around the world.
-The channel was launched in 2012 and broadcasts from EU countries and Syria.
-Its headquarters are in Qamishli.

-Description

-It is the first Kurdish television channel from Kurds in Syria.
-It reports mostly in Kurdish, but as well in Arabic and English language.
+Ronahî TV is a private Kurdish-language television channel based in Qamishli, Syria.
+Established in 2012, it is regarded as the first Kurdish television channel founded by Kurds in Syria.
+The network focuses on news, cultural programming, and issues related to Kurdish communities worldwide.

-The channel runs via the collective efforts of 250 volunteers and has its headquarters in Qamishli and has teams reporting from Kobani and Afrin.
+Ronahî TV broadcasts primarily in Kurdish, and also provides content in Arabic and English.
+The channel operates through the collective efforts of approximately 250 volunteers.
+In addition to its headquarters in Qamishli, it maintains reporting teams in Kobani and Afrin, and broadcasts from studios in Syria and several European Union countries.

+History

-Eutelsat on 14 April 2017 expressed its intention “to remove” the ability for Ronahi TV to broadcast, on grounds that Ronahi TV has broadcast statements by members of the Kurdistan Communities Union (KCK) and the Kurdistan Workers' Party (PKK) who are considered being a terrorist organization.
-The EFJ alleges that Eutelsat is taking action due to pressure from the Turkish Radio and Television Supreme Council (RTÜK), to remove them.
-It has a YouTube channel with 50'5000 proscribers.
+On 14 April 2017, Eutelsat announced its intention to remove Ronahî TV's ability to broadcast, stating that the channel had aired statements by members of the Kurdistan Communities Union (KCK) and the Kurdistan Workers' Party (PKK), which is designated as a terrorist organization by Turkey and several other Western states.

+The European Federation of Journalists (EFJ) alleged that Eutelsat's decision followed pressure from the Turkish Radio and Television Supreme Council (RTÜK) to discontinue the channel's broadcasts.

+Syrian civil war

-Several Ronahi TV-employed journalists have died or been wounded in the Syrian Civil War, among them are:
+Several Ronahî TV-employed journalists have died or been wounded in the Syrian civil war, among them are: